lilwon/lilwon.github.io/_posts/2020-09-20-Before-the-2020-2021-School-Year-Began.md

 I got some things for free because they were gifted to me from my friends for my birthday!
-The total MSRP of all items would be about **$1600**, so I saved about $400.
-I kept a spreadsheet to markdown the timeline of when I bought all of the items and built the PC.
+The total MSRP of all items would be about **$1600**, so I saved about **$400**.
+I kept a spreadsheet to keep track of when I bought all of the items and built the PC.
-I started looking at PC parts May 19 and purchased all of the parts on June 14.
+So I apparently started looking at PC parts on May 19 and purchased all of the parts on June 14.
 The day I powered on the PC was July 11, 2020.

 The PC is definitely an upgrade from my 7 year old laptop.
-I can finally play games without any lag and run virtual machines without any trouble!
+I can finally play games without any lag and run anything I want without any trouble!

-## Some games I played
+## Some Games I Played
 * [Persona 4 Golden](https://store.steampowered.com/app/1113000/Persona_4_Golden/)
 * [Persona 5 Royal](https://atlus.com/p5r/lang/en/)
 * [Kingdom Hearts III](https://www.kingdomhearts.com/3/us/home/)

 Persona 4 Golden was a game I got from my friend as a "welcome gift" for my PC.
 I was really grateful and I played the game for a bit.
-It's a really great port from the PSVita....but I forgot how tiresome and repetitive the beginning of the game was, so I dropped it and went for Persona 5 Royal.
+It's a good port of the PSVita....but I forgot how tiresome and repetitive the beginning of the game was, so I dropped it and went for Persona 5 Royal.

 I'm probably going to do a review of Persona 5 Royal in another post!
 The game is a
 great addition to Persona 5 (2016).
-The new character that was introduced is captivating and her storyline is great.
+The new character that was introduced is captivating and her storyline is interesting!
 Atlus has done a really good job to integrate the character into the game.
 It made me enjoy the series again.
 Persona 5 Royal was the first game I platinumed on the PS4 too (it wasn't hard).